umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

         ![](lvr_qa5.png)

-10. Undervoltage Lockout test    ~~~TODO~~~
+10. Undervoltage Lockout test
-    1. Set input power to ~4.8 V and connect raspberry Pi LVR monitor
+    1. Set input power to ~4.8V, turn power on, and connect raspberry Pi LVR monitor
-    2. Reduce the input power gradually, and confirm that the outputs shut off below 4.5-4.6 volts (ish).
+    2. Reduce the input power gradually, and confirm that the outputs shut off (go to ~0V) below 4.5-4.6 volts (ish).
+After confirming this, turn the input power back to ~4.8V so that the outputs are on for the next test.

     !!! info
         To test individual undervoltage lockouts (if needed) use the following procedure